 I was not able to eat breakfast the first morning, as I finally got a little sleep and wanted to stay in bed a while longer.
+I mean, if you are tired and your mattress is more than just comfy (like the ones you can see at Sleep Education), you really don’t feel like getting up from the bed.
+Anyway, I didn’t stay in bed for too long.
 I dawdled and met everyone downstairs for our first event.
 We were taking the hotel shuttle across the Chao Phraya River to see the Temple of Dawn (Wat Arun).

 My biggest challenge of the morning was figuring out how the shower operated.
 One had to turn the knob backwards and leave it for a while.
 Being the impatient person I am I obviously did not leave it long enough and wound up taking a cold shower.
 Boy that will wake you up regardless of how hot it is outside!

 We rode the shuttle down and back up the river so that we could capture images and get a feel of how large the river is and what all transpires on the Chao Phraya.
 It is a highly industrialized body of water and has major operations mixed in with resorts, temples and shipping companies.
 I had no idea of the river was so busy and large.

 I captured many photos of the river traffic and objects along the river.
 One of my favorite was of the Ferris Wheel on the banks of the Chao Phraya River.
 It appeared to be some sort of amusement park adjacent to a Temple with many long boats in the marina.